-Until the policy approach has been developed further in Local Development Frameworks, it is suggested that development that would prevent the achievement of the aims of a BOA is avoided.
+Development that would prevent the achievement of the aims of a BOA should be avoided.
 In many cases this involves protecting the designated and priority habitats and species in the BOA (see Sections 2 and 3), but consideration should also be given to whether development will affect habitat connectivity, either positively or negatively.